imperva/terraform-provider-incapsula/website/docs/r/waiting_room.html.markdown

 The following attributes are exported:

 * `id` - Unique identifier in the API for the waiting room.
-* `account_id` - The ID of the account that created the waiting room.
 * `created_at` - (timestamp) When the waiting room was created.
 * `modified_at` - (timestamp) When the waiting room was last modified.
 * `last_modified_by` - (user email) Last user modifying the waiting room.